-But what is driving this trend?
+But what’s driving this trend?

 There are many factors:

 To stay ahead of the competition, many brands are personalizing their packaging.
-Look at Coca-Cola, with their pre-named cans for a perfect example of this type of packaging.

 Personalization also provides “a nice touch” that ensures companies remain top-of-mind with customers.
 Wouldn’t you feel special if you received a personal note every time you ordered food?